the yak is back

 • The sprite sheet is 21 cells at 33x32 pixels each: 4 grass frames and 17 Bruce frames with trot, graze and panic cycles.

-• Near the "Call the Yak" button definition, tucked into the localization code, I found an extra string: "I'm not that easy!".
-Bruce liked playing hard to get.
+• Near the "Call the Yak" button definition in FCP 4, tucked into the localization code, I found an extra string: "I'm not that easy!".
+Bruce enjoyed playing hard to get.

 Time to Call the Yak